paulrosen/abcjs/README.md

 This library makes it easy to incorporate **sheet music** into your **websites**.
 You can also turn visible **ABC** text into sheet music on websites that you don't own using a greasemonkey script, or change your own website that contains ABC text with no other changes than the addition of one javascript file.
 You can also generate **MIDI files** or play them directly in your browser.

+**Special notes for Version 4.0.0:**

+* **BREAKING CHANGE**: The names of all the classes that are generated are now prefixed with `abcjs-`.
+Any code that searched for particular class names before will have to be adjusted.

+* The parameters have been combined into one set of parameters, instead of three sets like previous versions.
+The old way of calling the parameters will still work, but you are encouraged to use the new, simplified approach going forward.

 **Special notes for Version 3.3.0:**

 | Important Breaking Change for MIDI users! |